skip to Main Content

 When wild carrots are young, the taproot which is white and smells like carrots is edible.
 But it quickly develops a bitter taste and turns woody making it unpleasant to eat.
 The flowers, stems, and leaves are edible when young as well, and are sometimes used in herbal teas.
 The seeds are used to flavor foods and the essential oil is added to cosmetics for its proposed anti-aging and skincare properties.

 Some individuals use it as a diuretic (or “water pill”), to prevent kidney stones, relief of gas, indigestion, and diarrhea.
 It may also have anti-inflammatory properties.
 Of course, as with all herbal products, these claims have not been evaluated by the FDA.
 The FDA does not regulate wild carrot products like over-the-counter and prescription medications.
 Always talk to your doctor before adding it to your regimen.
-Professionals do not recommend wild carrot during pregnancy or breastfeeding.
+Professionals do not recommend wild carrots during pregnancy or breastfeeding.

 Be extra careful about misidentification!